-If you qualify to use the Renewal FAFSA, you'll have fewer questions to answer.
-Most of the information on the form will be preprinted and will be the same as the information you gave in 1997-98 (plus any of your corrections that were processed).
-You'll only have to write in some new information and information that has changed since 1997-98 (for example, family size).
+If you qualify to use the Renewal FAFSA, you will have fewer questions to answer.
+Most of the information on the form will be preprinted and will be the same as the information you gave in 1998-99 (plus any of your corrections that were processed).
+You will only have to write in some new information and information that has changed since 1998-99 (for example, family size).
 Check with the financial aid office if you have questions about the Renewal FAFSA.